-For further information concerning guidelines, related topics, or protocol preparation, submission, or management, please call the IRB office at (773) 702-6505, send an email to bsdirb@bsd.uchicago.edu or write to Institutional Review Board, 5841 S. Maryland Ave., I-625, MC7132, Chicago, Illinois 60637.
+For further information concerning guidelines, related topics, or protocol preparation, submission, or management, please call the IRB office at (773) 702-6505 or send an email to bsdirb@bsd.uchicago.edu.
 The IRB office is open 8:30 to 5:00, Monday through Friday.
 Messages received outside these hours will be addressed during business hours.